 For all its flaws, the series portrays a rather intriguing concept of building a society in a game world, ranging from forming multiple guilds, to some players actually establishing businesses around the game world, to older players taking care of younger ones who had the misfortune of getting trapped.
 At the very least it was enjoyable and insightful to see how people took to being inside the virtual world, which gave it far more personality than what one would expect, even if some successor series have done this better.

 The Aincrad arc eventually manages to at least get a rather decent finale, even though it falls to some deus ex machina points and is left with a few more questions than answers, including the main villain’s motives.
-On a whole, while it was more or less satisfying, Aincrad was finished too soon, leaving over two dozens of floors unfinished.
+On a whole, while it was more or less satisfying, Aincrad was finished too soon, leaving over two dozen floors unfinished.
 But I still enjoyed the world of Sword Art Online a lot.

 And then the Fairy Dance arc happened.
 If only the series stayed on Aincrad...

 Without delving too much into spoiler territory, the Fairy Dance arc is where almost everything good about SAO collapses into dust and everything bad is amplified by a dozen times.
 It suffers from issues that both plagued the previous arc and contrasted other problems in Aincrad.